Today, I ran as part of a

 Race day came around quickly and I’m standing near the start line in Alexandra

 Gardens.
-I’d got there very early, because it was my first running event I had
+I’d got there very early, because it was my first running event and I

 tunes lined up to listen to on the clockwise circuit.
 I’m not sure whether I’m